Resident Evil 6: Sales

 In May 2012, Capcom announced they expected the game to sell 7 million copies by the end of the 2012 fiscal year; however, the company lowered their expectations to 6 million due to the game's mixed reception.
 Capcom announced that it had shipped 4.5 million copies worldwide, setting a new record for the company.
 In October 2012, the game sold 806,000 copies in the United States.
 According to Capcom, sales weakened following the strong start, with the company admitting that the game would not meet their goals, and consequently lowered their financial projections for the fiscal year.

-Resident Evil 6 had sold 4.9 million copies by April 2013; by October had sold 5.2 million copies worldwide, becoming one of Capcom's best-selling games.
-Resident Evil 6 became Capcom's fourth-best-selling game by December 2020, with a lifetime sales of 7.7 million copies worldwide for the PlayStation 3 and Xbox 360 of its first single release.
 In February 2013, Capcom said in a statement that the game suffered from poor sales due to various development challenges and "inadequate organisational collaboration" across the company.

-The PlayStation 4 and Xbox One versions have sold 2.3 million copies as of December 2020.
+Resident Evil 6 had sold 4.9 million units by March 2013.
+By October 2013, the game had sold 5.2 million units worldwide, becoming one of Capcom's best-selling games.
+Resident Evil 6 became Capcom's seventh-best-selling game by June 2025, selling 9.7 million units on PlayStation 3 and Xbox 360 with its original release.
+PlayStation 4 and Xbox One versions had sold 4.1 million units by June 2025.
+Nintendo Switch version has sold 1.1 million units by June 2025.
+Total sales are 13.8 million units as of September 2025.

+Accolades

+Resident Evil 6 was one of the recipients of the Award for Excellence at the Japan Game Awards 2013.
+It won the Best Sound Editing: Computer Interactive Entertainment at the 2013 Golden Reel Awards.
+The game was also nominated for Best Original Score – Video Game at the Hollywood Music in Media Awards.